 Protecting Yourself from Wildfire Smoke

 California is facing increasingly catastrophic wildfire seasons.
 Wildfire smoke – a complex mixture of air pollutants – is unhealthy to breathe and can be especially dangerous for children, the elderly, pregnant women and people with heart or respiratory conditions.
 These sensitive groups are advised to limit outdoor activities, especially when the Air Quality Index (AQI) reaches levels considered ‘Unhealthy for Sensitive Groups’ or above.
-Air quality has regularly been reaching ‘Unhealthy,’ ‘Very Unhealthy’ and even ‘Hazardous’ levels this wildfire season.
 Even healthy people may experience symptoms in smoky conditions or after exposure.
 Pets also can be affected by unhealthy air and should be brought indoors, if possible.

 California has experienced some of the most destructive wildfire seasons in recent years.
-There are several steps you can take to keep your family safe before and during wildfire season.
+Large wildfires often produce intense smoke that can pose serious health risks.
+There are several steps you can take now to keep your family safe before and during wildfire season.

 Air Quality Guide for Particle Pollution